Public education in non-public institutions

 The provision of early childhood education, school education and vocational education and training as well as the maintenance and operation of public education institutions lie with the state.
 However, churches, foundations, private enterprises, and other legal entities may establish and operate public education institutions under the constitutional right to freedom of learning and teaching and the freedom of conscience and religion.
 Church maintained and private education institutions may assume public education tasks under a public education contract concluded with the operator.
-Within the frameworks of the public education contract, the education and training becomes free of charge for the children and students, and for the admission of children and students, the rules applicable to the statal institutions shall apply.
+Within the frameworks of the public education contract, the education and training become free of charge for the children and students, and for the admission the same rules shall apply as in state institutions.

 The conditions thereof are as follows: